Mary Porter Gamewell: Mary Q. Porter

 Very early in life she united with the Methodist Episcopal Church.
 She was at one time appointed Sabbath-school superintendent by the unanimous vote of the school.
 As her religious life developed her mind was directed to the foreign missionary work.
 After thinking much on the subject, she became thoroughly convinced that it was her duty to follow this cause.
 Porter anticipated some objection on the part of the Woman's Foreign Missionary Society on account of being under the age required by their rules; but after an interview with her the ladies were so much pleased with her personal appearance and the high character of her testimonials that they determined to waive their arbitrary rule, and secure her services at once.
-Her thoughts had been directed to Egypt and India as her future field of labor; but when the women wrote advising her of the urgent call to establish a girls' school in Peking, China and asked if she would go there, Porter signified her willingness to do so.
+Her thoughts had been directed to Egypt and India as her future field of labor; but when the women wrote advising her of the urgent call to establish a girls' school in Beijing, China and asked if she would go there, Porter signified her willingness to do so.

 A strange coincidence was discovered while Porter was preparing to go to China.
-A person by the name of "Mary Porter" was already living in Peking, the city to which she was to be sent.
+A person by the name of "Mary Porter" was already living in Beijing, the city to which she was to be sent.
 Mail matter would certainly be confused, so she must put a middle letter in her name to identify herself.
 "What shall it be?
 Query?" she asked of her sister one day.
 "Q stands for query, let it be Q", and Mary Q. Porter it was until that day in China when she married and changed her name for that of another.

-Mary Q. Porter left Iowa, October 14, 1871, and set sail from San Francisco, November 1, in company with Miss Maria Brown as her co-laborer, and Misses Sarah H. and Beulah Woolston, who were returning to their missionary work in Foochow after a visit home.
+Mary Q. Porter left Iowa, October 14, 1871, and set sail from San Francisco, November 1, in company with Miss Maria Brown as her co-laborer, and Misses Sarah H. and Beulah Woolston, who were returning to their missionary work in Fuzhou after a visit home.